The gilded life of a legendary movie-star hotel

 Glamour, gossip and tragedy – the gilded life of a legendary movie-star hotel

-Olivia Petter follows in the footsteps of Monroe, Dietrich and John and Yoko when she visits the “Pink Palace” – the Beverly Hills Hotel – before the awards season starts to swing
+As the awards season starts to swing, Olivia Petter follows in the footsteps of Monroe, Dietrich and John and Yoko as she visits the Beverly Hills Hotel

 Your support helps us to tell the story